Jackie DeShannon: Hit love songs

 Moving to New York City, DeShannon co-wrote with Randy Newman, producing such songs as "She Don't Understand Him Like I Do" and "Did He Call Today Mama?", as well as writing "You Have No Choice" for Delaney Bramlett.
-In March 1965, DeShannon recorded Burt Bacharach and Hal David's "What the World Needs Now Is Love", which led to club tours and regular appearances on television and went to No. 7 on the US charts and No. 1 in Canada.
+In March 1965, DeShannon recorded Burt Bacharach and Hal David's "What the World Needs Now Is Love", which led to club tours and regular appearances on television and went to No. 7 on the US chart and No. 1 in Canada.
 (DeShannon's recording of the song was later used in the 1969 film Bob & Carol & Ted & Alice).
 She appeared in the 1967 film C'mon, Let's Live a Little, with Bobby Vee, as a folk singer.

-DeShannon continued writing and recording, but it was not until 1969 that she scored her next smash single and album, both entitled "Put a Little Love in Your Heart".
+In 1969, she scored her next smash single and album, both entitled "Put a Little Love in Your Heart".
 The self-penned single (co-written with her brother, Randy Myers and Jimmy Holiday) sold over one million copies, and was awarded a gold disc.
 "Put a Little Love in Your Heart" was performed as the closing number at the Music for UNICEF Concert, broadcast worldwide from the United Nations General Assembly in 1979, and was covered in 1988 as a duet by Annie Lennox and Al Green (reaching No. 9 in the Billboard Hot 100), and by Dolly Parton in 1993.
 The single "Love Will Find a Way" from the same album was also a moderate hit.